 Status: The LYNX Mobility Management model helps to identify the most appropriate mode of transportation for each passenger.
-LYNX has also implemented a the ACCESS Plus+ program to help assist those able to use the fixed route system with learning how to access and navigate the routes.
+LYNX has also implemented the ACCESS Plus+ program to help assist those able to use the fixed route system with learning how to access and navigate the routes.
 This program allows both the rider and a companion to ride the fixed route for free.
-The preliminary results of the pilot were extremely successful prior to the pandemic.
-However, following the COVID-19 public health crisis and decline in overall ridership, the program has slowed and has not been expanded during this reporting period due to lower demand.
-As service returns to normal levels, LYNX will continue to pursue opportunities to enroll passengers in this ACCESS Plus+ program and look for ways to expand the program.
+The ACCESS Plus+ program has been successful and migrated many trips to fixed route services.
+On average, there are approximately 916 ACESS Plus+ trips provided each month.